How to Ensure Your Child's Well-Being with Child Support in NJ

 • While there is a child support guideline, it only represents the minimum, it doesn’t include all the expenses required to raise a child, and it isn’t applicable in all situations.

-• 2024 will be a "good news, bad news" year for parents as while inflation has returned to more manageable levels, mortgage interest rates continue to remain elevated, making housing children even more expensive in the Garden State.
+• While inflation has returned to more manageable levels, mortgage interest rates continue to remain elevated, making housing children even more expensive in the Garden State.

 • This topic has less to do with child support laws or payments and more to do with money, negotiation, and doing what’s in the best interest of your kids.